sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `scopes_supported`
 > REQUIRED.
 The list of scopes the OpenID Provider supports.

+`response_types_supported`
+> REQUIRED.
+JSON array containing the list of OAuth 2.0 `response_type` values that the OpenID Provider supports.
+In the context of this profile, the value MUST Be ["code"].

+`grant_types_supported`
+> REQUIRED.
+JSON array containing the list of OAuth 2.0 `grant_type` values that the OpenID Provider supports.
+In the context of this profile, the value MUST be ["authorization_code"].

 `claims_supported`
 > REQUIRED.
 JSON array containing the list of Claims available in the supported scopes.
 See [Claims Supported](#claims-supported).